 This spark arrestor screen can become plugged with soot resulting in a lack of airflow and affecting your chainsaw’s performance.

 If you have been running the chainsaw, wait for the muffler to cool before cleaning the spark arrestor.
 With the spark plug wire disconnected, remove the engine cover and engine exhaust cover.

 Remove the spark arrestor and clean it with a wire brush to remove the soot.
-If you are unable to clean it sufficiently, it is damaged or has a hole in it, replace it with a new spark arrestor.
+If you are unable to clean it sufficiently, it is damaged or has a hole in it, replaces it with a new spark arrestor.

-12. Lubricate the Needle Bearing on a Husqvarna Chainsaw
+12. Lubricate the Needle Bearing

 Keep the needle bearing lubricated.
 To apply grease, make sure the chain brake is not engaged.
 Remove the bar nuts and clutch cover.
 Place the chainsaw on a table so the clutch drum is on the top side facing upward.